-In Canada, thousands of children are affected when their parent is imprisoned, yet there is no consistent or clear standard for ensuring the rights and welfare of children when their parents are arrested, sentenced or imprisoned.
+In Canada, thousands of children are affected when their parents are imprisoned, yet there is no consistent or clear standard for ensuring their wellbeing.

-CFSC works to promote international standards and practices that uphold the “best interests of the child” in Canada, including standards enshrined in The Convention on the Rights of the Child, the UN Rules for the Treatment of Women Prisoners and Non-custodial Measures for Women Offenders (Bangkok Rules), and the Standard Minimum Rules for the Treatment of Prisoners (1955) and revised Mandela Rules (see also Short guide to the revised Mandela Rules).
+CFSC works to promote international standards and practices that uphold the “best interests of the child.”
+(These include The Convention on the Rights of the Child, the UN Rules for the Treatment of Women Prisoners and Non-custodial Measures for Women Offenders (Bangkok Rules), and the Standard Minimum Rules for the Treatment of Prisoners (1955) and revised Mandela Rules.)

 Youth in conflict with the law and physical punishment

-CFSC recognizes that children and youth are particularly vulnerable in the justice system and susceptible to harm when in detention and institutional care.
-Aligned with Quaker beliefs about non-violence, CFSC opposes the use of physical punishment of children and youth in all circumstances and works to ensure that children and youth are safe and secure in all situations.
+Children and youth are particularly vulnerable when in detention and institutional care.
+Aligned with Quaker beliefs about nonviolence, and ample evidence from developmental psychologists and other experts, we oppose physical punishment of children and youth in all circumstances.
+We works to ensure that children and youth are safe and secure.